aragon/hack/docs/os-ref.md

 repo = Repo.at(await ens.addr(appId))
 ```

-Every individual Repo is an Aragon app that uses the APM DAO for its ACL.
+Every individual Repo is an Aragon app that uses the aragonPM DAO for its ACL.
-Depending on each APM registry governance, the process for creating new versions
+Depending on each aragonPM registry governance, the process for creating new versions
 in the Repo or transferring ownership may vary.

 A Repo keeps versioned state over: